nhsengland/sharing-platform-docs/research/other/workspaces.md

 ### User needs

 > As a workspace manager, I need the ability to create and manage effective workspaces, to enable sharing and collaboration.

+> As a workspace manager, I need a simple and intuitive way to create and manage effective workspaces, so that I do not need technical support.

 > As a workspace manager, I need my workspaces to be accessible to all, so that I give all my colleagues the opportunity to learn, share and connect.

 > As a workspace member, I need workspaces to be easy to access, understand and to interact with, so that I can learn, share and connect.

-Do we want discover here or not??
-Maybe keep a subsection of insights and needs together.

  **Evidence for insights:** Survey and interviews, wireframes and design concepts

-### User needs

-> As a workspace member, I need to be able to find relevant workspaces, so that I can interact with them.

 ### Areas to explore

-Review previous design concepts
+Review previous design concepts to evaluate potential updates to the existing Kahootz platform.

 **Challenges**